St. John’s Wort and Breastfeeding

 From what I can find, there are no large studies on the matter.
 However, there have been several small studies that are very supportive of St. John’s wort and breastfeeding.

-One set of studies offers “no reports of any adverse effects on the nursing infant,” (1).
-While another study states “the need for larger safety data,” it also “suggests, with precautions, that standardized St. John’s wort extracts may prove a safe alternative to SSRIs for postpartum depression,” (2).
+One set of studies offers no reports of any adverse effects on the nursing infant.
+While another study states the need for larger safety data, it also suggests that standardized St. John’s wort extracts may prove a safe alternative to SSRIs for postpartum depression.

 The dosage used in the study was 300 mg of standardized St. John’s wort.
 Most regular depression protocols for St. John’s wort recommend 300 mg three times per day.

 Here are some tips if you are considering trying St. John’s Wort